 How to Make the Scarf

 I used US size 9 straight needles.
-End measurements, 7 inches wide by 40 inches long.
+End measurements, 7 inches wide by 40 inches long – used all remaining yarn.
 I used one full skein, and the leftover ball from the hat.
 (See photo above.)
-This is a short scarf, so I suggest using 2 full skeins, or more if you make it wider.
+This is a short scarf, so I suggest using 2 full skeins, or more, if you make it wider and want something longer.

 Cast on using the Cable Cast on, which is like a basic cast on, but put the needle under both both strands of yarn.
 I have a page with videos of various cast-on methods, if you need help.